ElektraInitiative/libelektra/doc/decisions/3_decided/keyname.md

 - Largest memory savings among the proposed options
 - Option to use separate namespace argument leads to more convenient API (`KEY_NS_*` constants).
 - Simple internal code
-- Escaped name requirements can easily be solved by additional library (e.g., `libelektra-ease`), because not every caller will need those.
+- Escaped name requirements can easily be solved by an additional library (e.g., `libelektra-ease`, `libelektra-extra` or new standalone library for names), because not every caller will need those functions.
 - Full API and internal struct layout aren't designed yet, so deciding how to store namespace is difficult.

 ## Implications